mlrun/mlrun/docs/install/external-mysql.md

 ```

 ### Important parameter adjustments for AWS RDS

+Add these parameters to the RDS parameter group that is assigned to the instance:
 - Increase `innodb_write_io_threads`:
    By default, `innodb_write_io_threads` is set to 4 for many MySQL setups.
 Under heavy transactional loads, it is recommended to
    increase this value to 8 or more.
 This enables MySQL to handle more I/O operations concurrently, reducing the likelihood of lock-wait timeouts.